wu-lee/rushkoff-archive/docs/_articles/open-source-reality.md

 DR: Corporate America is embracing counterculture because they’ve found that a new way to sell us more stuff is to endorse the strident individualism of the early counterculture, and I think that the strident individualism that all this consumption promises is actually a booby prize.
 They want us to think of ourselves as individuals so that we buy more things; so that we don’t share our toys with one another.

-The

-better

-idea is to find out what do we have in co

-mmon

-.

-?

-The idea is to find out: How do I get closer to these other
+The better idea is to find out what do we have in common?
+The idea is to find out: how do I get closer to these other people?

-people?
 How do I transact with them on a level that’s deeper than just me buying jeans from you, you know?
-When

-do we get down to the nitty gritty of actually being involved with each othe
+When do we get down to the nitty gritty of actually being involved with each other?

-r?

 The amazing thing about corporate America and the relationship with the counterculture is that things that used to